Lisdexamfetamine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, heart rhythm problems, high blood pressure, blood circulation problems, or a history of heart attack or stroke.
+- Tell your doctor if you are pregnant, or if you have kidney disease, heart disease, heart rhythm problems, high blood pressure, blood circulation problems, or a history of heart attack or stroke.
 Tell your doctor if you or anyone in your family has a history of depression, bipolar disorder, suicide, or mental health problems, or you have a history of drug or alcohol addiction.

 - This medicine may cause the following problems: